 Ken also formed several task forces including the Weld County Gang Task Force, the D.U.I.
 Task Force and the Weld County White Collar Crime Task Force.
 Recently the gang task force was awarded a $235,000 grant from the Federal Government to continue its work to reduce gang crime in Weld County.
 The D.U.I.
 Task Force works toward reducing drunk driving in the county and is supported solely by grants.
 The White Collar Crime Task Force, a unique partnership between the district attorney’s office and area banks, is responsible for prosecuting white-collar crime cases which have resulted in almost $1 million in restitution.

 The job of any district attorney is to effectively handle criminal cases for the people of the county.
 From day one, Ken was determined to do his part to reduce crime in Weld County through tough prosecution and harsh sentences.
-In three years, his office has received 10 life without parole sentences—six of which were imposed on dangerous gang members.
+In eight years, his office has received 17 life without parole sentences—several of which were imposed on dangerous gang members.

-Ken's office has aggressively tried and won numerous first and second degree murder cases, sexual assault cases, child abuse cases, vehicular homicide cases and habitual criminal cases.
-The cumulative sentences for the worst of these cases add up to more than 1,575 years in prison.
+Ken's office has aggressively tried and won numerous first and second degree murder cases, sexual assault cases, child abuse cases, vehicular homicide cases, drugs, white collar and habitual criminal cases.
+The cumulative sentences for the worst of these cases add up to more than 6,237 years in prison.
 Dangerous criminals are being taken off of Weld County streets and that is good news.